ARMmbed/mbed-os-example-mesh-minimal/README.md

 ### Change Nanostack's heap size

-Nanostack uses internal heap and requires minimum of 14kB in order to run on Thread network where comissioning is enabled.
+Nanostack uses internal heap, which can be configured .json.
+A thread end device with comissioning enabled requires atleast 15kB in order to run.
-When running on different mesh configurations, it might be able to operate on smaller heap.

-In `mbed_app.json` you will find following line:
+In `mbed_app.json` you will find the following line:
 ```
-"mbed-mesh-api.heap-size": 14000,
+"mbed-mesh-api.heap-size": 15000,
 ```
-That specifies that 14kB to be used for Nanostack's heap.

 For 6LoWPAN, you can try 12kB.
 For smallest memory usage, you should configure node to be in non-routing mode.
-See https://github.com/ARMmbed/mbed-os/tree/master/features/nanostack/FEATURE_NANOSTACK/mbed-mesh-api#module-configuration
+See [module-configuration](https://github.com/ARMmbed/mbed-os/tree/master/features/nanostack/FEATURE_NANOSTACK/mbed-mesh-api#module-configuration)

 ### Move Nanostack's heap inside the system heap